facebook twitterflickrblogger

 The Rhode Island International Film Festival represents an ideal opportunity to test-market new product in an area with demographics that represent a microcosm of the filmgoing public: a unique mix of cultural, ethnic and educational backgrounds exist in a relatively concentrated area.

-Michael Drywa, Esq. is the Festival Board President.
+Michael Drywa, Esq. is the Festival Advisory Board President.

 FESTIVAL FACTS AT A GLANCE: